hadynz/hadynz.github.io/_posts/blog/2014-10-01-lean-coffee-unconference.md

 [Lean Coffee](http://leancoffee.org) is a structured, but agenda-less, meeting facilitation technique that encourages and *ensures* an open and focused conversation amongst people in a democratic manner.
 It does so by:

-* Allowing participants to agree on the topics to be discussed and their order in an informal setting &mdash; **Open**
+* Allowing participants to agree at the start of the meeting on the topics to be discussed and their order in an informal setting &mdash; **Open**
 * Timeboxing each topic being discussed &mdash; **Focus**
 * Allowing participants to vote on whether to continue or move on from the current topic based on how they think the conversation is flowing &mdash; **Democratic**